 The browser growth period was a compressed and magnified version of the PC period.
 The browser spawned an investment bubble and an antitrust battle of the century.
 Like the PC period, entepreuners and investors watched closely for waves they could ride to profitability.
 Publishers covered the whole heated debate.
 Yahoo rose and Netscape disappeared.
 Google rose and Inktomi disappeared.
 These and many more, succeeded or failed due largely to differences in management and strategy, but the opportunity was there for everyone.

-In both the case of PC and the the browser, it took a number of years for patterns to appear.
+In both the case of the PC and the browser, it took a number of years for patterns to appear.
 Today, in the smartphone business, we are seeing some trends and patterns, like Apple’s success in the consumer market and the continuing success of Rim in the enterprise space.

 iTunes for Windows in the Enterprise